 6.2.
 Illegal U-turn – CVC 22102

-Vehicle Code 22102 CVC makes it illegal for a person to make a U-turn in a business district, except at an opening where authorized.
+Vehicle Code 22102 CVC makes it illegal to make a U-turn in a business district, except at an opening where authorized.

-Like with failing to yield while turning left, a violation of this law results in one point against the offender’s driver’s license.
+Like with failing to yield while turning left, a violation of this law results in one point against your driver’s license.

 6.3.
 Coasting in neutral – CVC 21710

-Vehicle Code 21710 CVC makes it an offense for a driver to coast in neutral while going downhill.
+Vehicle Code 21710 CVC makes it an offense to coast in neutral while going downhill.

 A violation of this law leads to the same penalties as with CVC 21801.